WHMCS/developer-docs/admin-area/index.md

 All admin themes contain the following template files:

 * authconfirm.tpl - This template file is used to display the Password Confirmation prompt on any admin area page that requires it.
-For example: Setup > General Settings.
+For example: *Setup > General Settings*.

 * clientssummary.tpl - Controls the display of the Summary Tab and associated information within an individual Clients Profile.